 Students will be responsible for their own learning in cooperation with the instructor.
 They are expected to reflect on their own cultural experiences and on their current understanding of cultural differences.
 Students should conduct additional research to expand their cultural schemata, especially when comparing cultural beliefs, practices, and values.
-They are expected to maintain a neutral and respectful attitude towards cultural differences.
+They are expected to maintain a non-judgmental and respectful attitude towards cultural differences, and demonstrate understanding of ethical principles applicable to culture learning and intercultural experiences.
 With the knowledge gained in the course, students are expected to create a proposal for teaching culture in the class and to assess the cultural component in books or language programs, such as those of the Ministry of Education.